'Happy Voices' - is in full voice

 Set up by CFT’s Sinead Kerr, who is a Primary Care Dementia Practitioner for the Newquay area, Happy Voices invites anyone with dementia/memory loss and any carer, friend, or family member to come along.
 The power of music, especially singing, to unlock memories and kick-start the brain’s grey matter is an increasingly key feature of dementia care and is said to reach parts of the damaged brain in ways other forms of communication cannot.

 Happy Voices hopes that by involving those living with and alongside dementia in social singing sessions will help to combat loneliness, boost confidence, self-esteem and, quality of life.

 "I set the group up after seeing Plymouth’s ‘Singing for the Brain’ group perform last year.
 At the performance I heard all about the amazing benefits of singing for those with dementia and wanted to recreate this opportunity for my own clients" commented Sinead.

-Donna Smokvina from Age UK’s Newquay Day Centre commented "When Sinead asked me if she could use one of our rooms for the singing group, it was an ideal opportunity to strengthen what we already do as a day centre, as well as encouraging more people in the community to come along and have fun.
-A lot of people come to the day centre to give their carers a rest, others pop in and out of the various groups we run or for our lunch club".
+Donna Smokvina from Age UK’s Govenek Hub commented "When Sinead asked me if she could use one of our rooms for the singing group, it was an ideal opportunity to strengthen what we already do as a day centre, as well as encouraging more people in the community to get involved and have some fun.
+We have continued to offer this service digitally - and we can already see the huge difference it makes.